laro/Cone/README.md

       ```
     - Removes indentation as in the last line
     - Removes first newline
+    - As in Swift, Julia
-    - Also good for RegEx
+    - Also as single line string literal with very few restrictions, good for RegEx
         - `"""(.* )whatever(.*)"""`
-    - as in Swift, Julia
 - Interpolated Strings
     - `$“M[{i},{j}] = {M[i, j]}"`
         - like in C#